wishtag/oras-autofisher/README.md

 **Step 1.** Take a screenshot of your whole screen.
 **Step 2.** Pick any pixel to focus on in the bottom screen of the 3DS.
 **Step 3.** Repeat the steps you did for bubble and too slow.
 At this point, you already know where to save the values, make sure you save the color, though.
 The color should just be solid black, but depenning on your display settings, it could be slightly different so that's why you're saving it.
+## Settings
+We've already been exploring the settings quite a bit but there's still more to do.
+The names of the settings are self explanatory so I'm sure you can figure it out yourself.
+The one part I will address though is the `"encounter_names"` setting.
+The order of the names should be the same order as they are in the `encounters` folder.
+So if Staryu is my `encounter1.png` then Staryu will be the first name in `"encounter_names"`.
+# Usage
+## `register_gamepad.py`
+This is just a simple python script used to help setup controls.
+Go to the controls section in Citra and create a new profile, the name doesn't matter.
+Click the "Auto Map" button and then start the python script.
+The python script will start counting down, before it finishes click the "OK" button on the popup from Citra.
+If everything worked correctly, the controller should be mapped.
+## `capture_encounters.py`
+For the main part of this program to work, you first need screenshots of each possible encounter, that's what this python script is for.
+Based on the value you set for `"possible_encounters"` the program will run until it has that many different screenshots.
+Note: this script does not have shiny detection, so if you're unfortunate enough to run into a shiny while this script is running, the shiny will be ignored.
+## `shiny_by_delay.py`
+This is where everything really goes down.
+If you've successfully setup everything else then you just have to let this program run.
+Once it finds a shiny you'll be notified.
+This also logs the encounters and time spent to `resets.json` but note that most of the values don't reset on their own, so after you get a shiny you gotta go reset it yourself.